michto01/couchbaselite-nativescript/README.md

 ## Troubleshooting

-Go to platforms/ios folder, open the project in Xcode and add the following lines in build settings:
+Go to platforms/ios folder, open the project in Xcode and add the following flag under build settings:

 ```
   OTHER_LDFLAGS = $(inherited) -lsqlite3 –lz –framework CFNetwork –framework Security –framework SystemConfiguration

 ```